leeeeeeeeujin-ctrl/starbase/starbase/ai-roomchat/docs/page_state_map.md

 * Reads the stored preset to pick the API target and the resolved turn timer.
 * Calls `/api/rank/start-session` and keeps the returned `sessionId` in `activeSessionId` so `/api/rank/run-turn` and `/api/rank/log-turn` share the same context.
 * Streams battle logs to `sessionHistory` via `useGameRoom` refresh actions, keeping the game room panel in sync for spectators.

+### Manual console overlay (`NonRealtimeConsole`)
+* Hydrates the same `rank.start.*` keys as the mode modal, so the operator's API key and provider selection flow from the match page into each embedded console turn.
+* Writes back to storage only after hydration and only when values change, preventing redundant `storage` events that would disrupt queue listeners.
+* Tracks Gemini `mode`/`model` overrides alongside the shared API key/version so StartClient and the queue modal stay consistent about which provider settings are active.

 ### Histories & visibility
 * `sessionHistory` coming from `useGameRoom` already respects the visibility rules (public vs hidden turns). `GameRoomView` renders notices for redacted entries.